open205/toolkit-205/README.md

 Toolkit 205
 ===========

-A toolkit to facilitate the adoption of the ASHRAE Standard 205P data exchange specification.
+A toolkit to facilitate the adoption of the ASHRAE Standard 205 data exchange specification.

 **Disclaimer:** While this toolkit is developed in conjunction with the ASHRAE Standard 205 project committee, it is not an official ASHRAE product or a part of the standard.

-**Warning!**  As the proposed ASHRAE Standard 205P has not yet been published, the content in this repository is subject to change and should be considered unstable for application development.

 About ASHRAE 205
 ----------------

-ASHRAE Standard 205P is "Standard Representation of Performance Simulation Data for HVAC&R and Other Facility Equipment".
-While the standard is not yet published, public reviews are available at [ASHRAE's online review portal](https://osr.ashrae.org/default.aspx).
+ASHRAE Standard 205 is "Standard Representation of Performance Simulation Data for HVAC&R and Other Facility Equipment".

 The stated purpose of ASHRAE Standard 205 is: